GenericMappingTools/gmt/doc/rst/source/fitcircle.rst

 .. only:: not man

-    fitcircle - find mean position and pole of best-fit great [or small] circle to points on a sphere.
+    fitcircle - find mean position and great [or small] circle fit to points on a sphere.

 Synopsis
 --------